Blog/Hexarelin Dosage Guide: Protocols

 This is the near-maximal GH dose per injection.
 Twice-daily dosing at 200 mcg produces two large GH pulses that support fat metabolism, muscle protein synthesis, and recovery from training.

-Best for active individuals targeting fat loss, lean muscle gain, or faster recovery between training sessions.
-This is the ceiling: going above 200 mcg per injection adds side effects without more GH.
+If you are actively cutting fat, building lean muscle, or training hard enough that recovery is a bottleneck, this is your protocol.
+This is also the ceiling: going above 200 mcg per injection adds side effects without more GH.

 Blast Protocol (Short-Term Maximum GH with GHRH)